COVID-19 Update: Read messageHide message »

 With the right analysis and financing, energy upgrades can save you money from day one—even if you rent or lease your business space.
 Use this financing guide to learn about your options and how to get started.

 Getting an energy assessment is a great place to start.
 We offer no-cost over-the phone consultations that can help identify projects that will bring you the best return on your investment.
 For larger or more complex projects an on-site assessment can be useful, and the Efficiency Vermont customer support team can connect you with a network of qualified contractors, so you can obtain bids for that work.
-See our guide on how to choose a contractor.

 Lending institutions will want to see a cost-savings analysis to ensure that your project will save money by reducing your energy costs.
 Vermont businesses are eligible for wide range of incentives that reduce the cost of the energy saving services or products.
 By taking advantage of available incentives, banks and credit unions can provide a loan to you with confidence.